 Tibetan mastiff

-A giant among dog breeds, Tibetan mastiffs can tip the scales at 150 pounds—only some of which is made up of copious amounts of fur!
+A giant among dog breeds, a Tibetan mastiff can tip the scales at 150 pounds—only some of which is made up of copious amounts of fur!
 It gets pretty cold in mountainous Tibet, and this ancient breed still has the dense coat to show for it.
-Expect a huge shedding event twice a year, and at least weekly brushing the rest of the time.
+Expect a huge shedding event twice a year, and plan for at least weekly brushing the rest of the time.

 Newfoundland